grind

 - A grinding trick on a skateboard or snowboard.

-- (archaic, slang) One who studies hard; a swot.
+- (archaic, slang) One who studies hard.

-- (slang) hustle
+- (slang) Hustle; hard work.

-- I pledge allegiance to the grind, I'm up early as hell tryna get mine.
+- I pledge allegiance to the grind.
+I'm up early as hell tryna get mine.

 - German: Schinderei, Quälerei